neale/neural-data-format/README.md

 # Overview (WIP)

-The neural data format .ndf is a compression algorithm that uses neural networks to compress images into a set of parameters.
-Images compressed into .ndf files are smaller and display fewer artifacts than other lossy compression schemes like JPEG.
-The neural data format is also a neural representation of the image, meaning that it is resolution agnostic.
+The neural data format is a compression algorithm that uses implicit data representations i.e. neural networks to compress images into a small set of weights.
+Images compressed into .ndf files are smaller on disk and display fewer artifacts than other lossy compression schemes like JPEG.
+The neural data format is also a continuous representation, meaning that it is resolution agnostic.
 Once the .ndf is generated, we can decode the file into any arbitrary resoltuion.

 The [neural canvas](https://github.com/neale/neural-canvas) project is used as a backend for the neural network components.